-John’s work includes the score for Microsoft Studios and Remedy Entertainment's live-action series “Quantum Break”, developed exclusively for Xbox One.
+Active in games, John’s work includes the score for Microsoft Studios and Remedy Entertainment's live-action series QUANTUM BREAK, developed exclusively for Xbox One.
 Hailed as a "masterpiece" by Gaming Trend, the revolutionary game blurs the line between episodic television and cinematic gameplay, integrating the two into one seamless, uniquely immersive experience.
 It is currently the #1 best-selling Microsoft Studios release to date.

-John has composed national advertising and sonic branding campaigns for a diverse range of clients, including Mercedes, Ford, Hewlett-Packard, Comcast, LG, ABC, Simmons, Pfizer, and Marriott, as well as the UN's World Food Programme "Stop Hunger, Start Peace" campaign (voiceover by Liam Neeson).
-He also recently created three commissioned cinematic soundtrack albums for Discovery Music Source.
+John has provided music for national advertising and sonic branding campaigns for a diverse range of clients, including Mercedes, LG, Ford, and Marriott.
+A recent highlight includes music for the UN's World Food Programme "Stop Hunger, Start Peace" campaign, featuring art by acclaimed graphic designer Noma Bar and voiceover by actor Liam Neeson.

-John has received awards from the American Academy of Arts and Letters, the ASCAP Foundation, BMI (concert music and TV/film), Meet The Composer, the Yaddo Corporation, the American Composers Forum, the Norfolk Chamber Music Festival, and the Barlow Endowment, among others.
-He serves on the Board Of Advisors for Composers Now and is a judge/advisor for the BMI Foundation Pete Carpenter Fellowship.
+John has received awards from the American Academy of Arts and Letters, BMI (concert music and TV/film), ASCAP, and the Barlow Endowment, among others.
+He currently serves on the Board Of Advisors for Composers Now and is Director of the BMI Foundation Pete Carpenter Fellowship.

-John earned his Doctorate from The Juilliard School.
-He also holds degrees in composition from Yale University (MM) and the Eastman School of Music (BM).
+In addition to The Juilliard School.
+John also holds degrees in composition from Yale University (MM) and the Eastman School of Music (BM).
 He currently teaches film scoring composition at New York University.

 John is represented by Evolution Music Partners in Los Angeles.